frankluongo/beginner-javascript/readme.md

 ### 47: Array Cardio - Instance Methods

+- When you store an array with `.push` as a variable, it will return you the new length of the array for some reason

 ### 48: Array Cardio - Callback Methods & Function Generation

+- `.sort` turns items into strings and then sorts them, to sort numbers you need to create a callback function

 ## Module 9: Gettin' Loopy

 ### 49: Looping & Iterating - Array .forEach

+- Using `.forEach` you can get the item, index, and array as well as the `this`
+- Doesn't return anything

 ### 50: Looping & Iterating - Mapping

+- `.map` is for performing an action on data and returning it

 ### 51: Looping & Iterating - Filter, Find & Higher Order Functions

+- Skipped

 ### 52: Looping & Iterating - Reduce

+- The second argument in `.reduce` tells it where to start
+- Pick this up at 10:12

 ### 53: Looping & Iterating - Reduce Exercise